Fannon/mobo/examples/init/model/SCHEMA.md

             "additionalProperties": true
         },
         "smw_forminfo": {
-            "type": "boolean",
+            "type": "object",
             "description": "Object (Set), containing all SemanticForms {{{info}}} parameters."
         },
         "smw_freetext": {
             "type": "boolean",
+            "default": true,
-            "description": "If true, a the freetext textarea will be displayed below the form."
+            "description": "Decides whether the freetext textarea will be displayed below the form."
         },
         "smw_summary": {
             "type": "boolean",
+            "default": false,
-            "description": "If true, a summary field will be displayed at the bottom of the form."
+            "description": "Decides whether a summary field will be displayed at the bottom of the form."
         }
     },
     "default": {},